-Will you be attending Seoul’s Pride Parade?
+Will you be attending the Seoul Queer Parade?

 At first I decided I wouldn’t go.
 To be honest, I’m scared someone might recognize me.
 It’s easy for you as a foreigner to be more open than me in South Korean society.
 I’m trying to build my career, and if people knew, it could have devastating effects.
 My boss is one of these super-religious folks.
 I cannot even imagine what would happen if someone from my company found out or identified me.